PPI Acid Reflux drugs cause C.diff,

 magnesium loss & bone fractures

 Warning Update: According to a study by Johns Hopkins University researchers, heartburn medication has also been linked to Chronic Kidney Disease (CKD).
 The research raises serious questions about commonly used acid reflux drugs such as Nexium, Prevacid, Prilosec and other proton pump inhibitors (PPIs).
 Stanford University researchers also revealed evidence linking acid reflux medications to a greater risk of heart attacks.
+Proton pump inhibitors, a class of medication that are used to reduce stomach acid, is also associated with an increased risk of developing SIBO (Small Intestine Bacterial Overgrowth).

 Prior studies have linked these acid reflux medications to bone fractures, gut infections, dementia, pneumonia, magnesium loss and various health problems.